 - 1. The 100 best pilots of the year are selected for the Super Final. - 2.
 The 10 best female pilots, as a minimum, are selected for the Super Final. - 3.
 Additional pilots, such as the Paragliding Legends (as defined by the PWCA Competition Rules), are also invited. - 4.
 The selection is based on each pilot's best result in the season's World Cup events and the previous year's Super Final (Immediate Selection). - 5.
+The overall winner of any fully valid task from the season or previous Super Final will be also immediately selected. - 6.
 Pre-World Cup winners are selected, based on the Overall results, but only if the competition has not been devalued by more than one level for any reason.